Saaeroos/MERN-challenge-with-unvote/README.md

 this project was build after doing the Restart Network MERN challenge.

-i was curios about making the user vote once and then the user will be able to unvote, so i worked on those features and mange to do them.
+i was curious about making the user vote once and then the user will be able to unvote, so i worked on those features and mange to do them.